axelarnetwork/axelarate-community/documentation/docs/validator_recovery.md

 ### Recovery data

 The recovery data is stored on chain, and enables a validator to recover key shares it created.
-To obtain the recovery data for those key shares, you need to find out the corresponding key IDs first To query the blockchain for these key IDs, attach a terminal to the node's container and perform the command:
+To obtain the recovery data for those key shares, you need to find out the corresponding key IDs first.
+To query the blockchain for these key IDs, attach a terminal to the node's container and perform the command:

 ```
-~/scripts # axelard q tss keySharesValidator $(axelard keys show validator --bech val -a)
+~/scripts # axelard q tss key-shares-validator $(axelard keys show validator --bech val -a)
 - key_chain: Bitcoin
   key_id: btc-master
   key_role: KEY_ROLE_MASTER_KEY